carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .language-python}

 Let's take a look at the math required to fit a line of best fit to this data.
-Open 'regression_helper_functions.py' and view the code for the 'least_squares()' function.
+Open `regression_helper_functions.py` and view the code for the `least_squares()` function.
 The equations you see in this function are derived using some calculus.
 Specifically, to find a slope and y-intercept that minimizes the sum of squared errors (SSE), we have to take the partial derivative of SSE w.r.t. both of the model's parameters — slope and y-intercept.
 We can set those partial derivatives to zero (where the rate of SSE change goes to zero) to find the optimal values of these parameters.
 The terms used in the for loop are derived from these partial derivatives.

 To see how ordinary least squares optimization is derived, visit: [https://are.berkeley.edu/courses/EEP118/current/derive_ols.pdf](https://are.berkeley.edu/courses/EEP118/current/derive_ols.pdf)